[Skip to main text]

 TRASH-TO-ENERGY FACILITY

-The Bridgeport Project trash-to-energy facility easily exceeds the strictest emissions standards.
+The Bridgeport trash-to-energy facility easily exceeds the strictest emissions standards.
 Click Emissions Performance > Bridgeport Project to view the test results.

 to top